Chewwi7/Intro-to-Software-Engineering-Project/TechnicalDesign/TechnicalDesign.md

 - ### Bootstrap
-  - **Pre-built components**: Bootstrap offers a wide range of pre-build components such as buttons, forms, navigation bars, windows and more which saves coding time and effort, hence efficient
+  - **Pre-built components**: Bootstrap offers a wide range of pre-build components such as buttons, forms, navigation bars, windows and more which saves coding time and effort, hence efficient.
   - **Customizable**: Bootstrap does not only allow you to set up design with created templates but also allows developers to create templates and customize already existing components.
   - **Open Source**: Bootstrap is open source and free, saving cost with our UI design.